cooper530/Disney-Automated-Services/README.md

 ####Method 2:
 Instead of using Method 1, select the retrieve data from a python file option.
 Enter all information in the FastpassData.py file beforehand to use this method.

+##Disney Reservation Checker

+This program was created by [Jmandarino](https://github.com/Jmandarino).
+I did not create this program so all information pertaining to it can be found [here](https://github.com/Jmandarino/Disney-Reservation-Checker)

+##DVC Resale Checker

+This program goes through a number of Disney Vacation Club Resale websites to find a suitable match with a number of parameters. **This program is still a work in progress!**